 \section{Conclusions}

 In this paper, we present our proposed solution approach to the IHTC 2024.
 We decomposed the overall planning problem into several subproblems, while still using aggregated information from later subproblems.
 Our solution approach runs on four threads in parallel, maintaining a pool of (partial) solutions along the way.
-To solve the subproblem efficiently, we used MIP, CP and simulated annealing.
+To solve the subproblem efficiently, we used MIP, CP, and SA.
 Apart from feasible solutions, we also compute lower bounds for each instance.

-From our results we conclude that our approach has improvement potential, which hopefully stimulates further research.
-We would like to point out some research directions and ideas that we believe are worth investigating in order to improve exact approaches for the IHTC:
+From our results, we conclude that our approach has improvement potential, which hopefully stimulates further research.
+We would like to point out some research directions and ideas that we believe are worth investigating in order to improve exact approaches for the IHTC.

 First, our decomposition approach has no feedback mechanism.
-In particular the parameter $\varrho$ for reducing the total aggregated room capacity allocated during the patient admission can certainly be improved.
-Ideally, the room assignment algorithm for distributing patients to rooms can, if infeasible, identify a reason for this infeasibility that can be communicated back to patient admission subproblem.
+In particular, the parameter $\varrho$ for reducing the total aggregated room capacity allocated during the patient admission can certainly be improved.
+Ideally, the patient-to-room assignment algorithm for distributing patients to rooms should, if infeasible, identify a reason for this infeasibility that can be communicated back to the patient admission subproblem.
 An example may be a restricted set of patient admissions that, by themselves, already yield infeasibility.

-Second, the exact nurse assignment (see \cref{sec_subproblems_exact_nurse}) seems to be difficult for MIP approaches.
+Second, the exact nurse assignment (see \cref{sec_approach_exactnurse,sec_experiments_results_sa}) is difficult for MIP approaches.
 The reason seems to be that the continuity-of-care requirements are orthogonal to the excess workload requirements.
 The former aims at allocating few nurses to each patient (which implies allocation to other patients since they share a room), and an optimal allocation may easily exceed the workload of some nurses.
 The latter aims at distributing nurses evenly over the rooms.
-This, however, can easily be obtained by considering convex combinations of entirely different nurse-patient assignments (which are feasible for the linear programming relaxation only).
-If all of them have a low continuity-of-care penalty, averaging maintains this property, but then helps to obtain an even workload distribution.
-Preventing the linear programming relaxation from this is, say via suitable cutting planes, is an open research problem.
+This, however, can easily be obtained by considering convex combinations of entirely different nurse-patient assignments (which are feasible only for the linear programming relaxation).
+If all of them have a low continuity-of-care penalty, averaging maintains this property, and obtains an even workload distribution.
+Preventing this in the linear programming relaxation, e.g., via suitable cutting planes, is an open research problem.